 Whether Trump’s reservations have any basis in reality or not, if the ban is upheld it means that American companies will not be allowed to trade with Huawei and it wouldn’t be able to base its OS on full-fat Android anymore.
 As the second-biggest manufacturer of smartphones in the world that could cause Huawei a significant headache, and with the launch of the Mate 30 Pro, it has caused just that.

 I’ve got a Huawei phone, is it going to stop working?

-No. Huawei phones that have already been released have been certified to access the Play Store and receive updates for the current version of Android, so chances are things will carry on as normal whatever happens further down the line.
+No. Huawei phones that have already been released have been certified to access the Play Store and receive updates for the current version of Android.
 That goes for Honor phones too.
 Existing devices such as the P30 Pro remain unaffected and will continue to use Google apps.